catherinelee274/fraud_detection/README.md

 ## Summary

 Fraudulent mobile ad clicks have become an increasingly difficult problem for advertisers as the world experiences a proliferation of smart mobile devices.
-Advertisers pay affiliate website when their users click on one of their mobile ads.
+Advertisers pay affiliate websites when their users click on one of their mobile ads.

 This compensation model has incentivized bad actors to generate fraudulent clicks on mobile ads in the hope of conning advertisers into paying them a commission.
 Advertisers must compensate affiliates even when these clicks do not result in a download of the advertised application.